Mobility Myths: What Actually Improves Range of Motion

 What to do instead:

-• Use dynamic warm-ups—movements like walking lunges, leg swings, or inchworms that actively take joints through their range of motion.
+• Use dynamic warm-ups like walking lunges, leg swings, or inchworms to prepare your joints for movement.

-• Save long static holds (60+ seconds) for after training or separate recovery sessions.
+• Save long static stretches (60+ seconds) for post-workout or separate recovery sessions.

 Mobility Myth #2: Foam Rolling Fixes Everything

-Foam rolling can temporarily increase range of motion and reduce soreness, but it’s not a magic fix.
-Its effects are short-lived unless followed by strength work through the new range.
+Foam rolling can help temporarily increase range of motion and reduce soreness, but it’s not a magic fix.

 What to do instead:

-• Foam roll for 30–60 seconds per muscle group before training to reduce tightness.
+• Foam roll each major muscle group for 30–60 seconds before training to reduce tightness.

-• Immediately perform mobility drills or loaded movements in that same range (e.g., ankle dorsiflexion drill → goblet squat).
+• Immediately perform mobility drills or loaded movements in that same range.

 Mobility Myth #3: Only Stretching Improves Flexibility